 Contributors: Michael Boylan, Cher Weixia Chen, Zenon Culverhouse, Darin Dockstader, Cora Drozd, Robert Labaree, Jonathan Liljeblad, Matthew Mahrt, Rita Manning, Glen Miller, Melissa L. Miller, Charles P. Milne Jr., Laura Nader, Alison Dundes Renteln, Paul Renteln, Steve Sanders, Wanda Teays, Rosemarie Tong

-Wanda Teays is professor of philosophy emerita at Mount Saint Mary’s University.
+Wanda Teays is a professor of philosophy emerita at Mount Saint Mary’s University (MSMU) in Los Angeles.
 She is the author of Doctors and Torture; Business Ethics Through Movies: A Case Study Approach; Seeing the Light: Exploring Ethics Through Movies, and Second Thoughts: Critical Thinking for a Diverse Society.
 She is editor of Analyzing Violence Against Women; Reshaping Philosophy: Michael Boylan’s Narrative Fiction; and co-editor of Ethics in the AI, Technology, and Information Age, Global Bioethics & Human Rights; and Bioethics, Justice & Health Care.
 In her 30 years at MSMU she was Philosophy Department Chair and served as chair on numerous faculty committees, including the Academic Integrity Committee, the Academic Freedom Committee, and the Faculty Policy Committee.

 PART I: ETHICAL FRAMEWORKS

 1. Scandals and Historic Injustices at Universities: An Argument for Greater AccountabilityAlison Dundes Renteln

 3. Privacy, Play, and the Digitalization of the UniversityGlen Miller and Cora Drozd